jhale/finite-elements/_sources/implementation.rst.txt

 Formalities and marking scheme
 ------------------------------

-The implementation exercise is due immediately prior to the Summer Semester study days/revision period.
-That is, by 1600 on Friday 2 June 2023.
-You must submit your work by emailing jack.hale@uni.lu the link to your GitHub repository and the git hash you are submitting.
-You can conveniently :ref:`find this hash on the commits page for your repository on GitHub <fons:git-hash>`.
-The commit you submit must date from before the deadline!
+The implementation exercise is due at 1300 on Friday 22 March 2024.
+Submission is via GitHub: the last commit pushed to GitHub and dated before the deadline will be marked.

 The marking scheme will be as follows: